A Trupanion blog

 “It is important in households with multiple cats that the correct cat is identified.
-Recording video of the targeted area is the most reliable way to determine which cat is spraying.
+Setting up to record video of the targeted area is the most reliable way to determine which cat is spraying.
 There also may be more than one cat spraying.”

 Depending on the severity of your cat’s spraying, it may take time to deter any unwanted behaviors.
 By notating any behavior changes, providing a cat-friendly space, and keeping your veterinarian informed, you can help your cat achieve optimum wellness.

 To learn more on cat behavior, read Why Do Cats Purr?